fabienquimper/local_llm_chatbot/README.md

 ## Files overview

 - `main_rag_chat.py` (main): RAG chat app that builds a local ChromaDB vector store from PDFs in `./pdf`, then answers questions by retrieving relevant passages and querying the LM Studio–compatible API.
+- `server.py` + `static/` (web UI): FastAPI backend with a simple VueJS UI to upload/select PDFs, choose DB path/collection, build the vector DB, and chat against it.
 - `util_api_call.py` (utility): Minimal client that calls an LM Studio–compatible API.
 It can list models or send a single prompt to a selected model and print the completion.
 - `util_cuda_detection.py` (utility): Small helper to display CUDA and GPU info as detected by PyTorch.